hatakkey/MAG-integrated/docs/installation_verification.md

 ## 4. **Transferring CLI Scripts to Nodes via SFTP**

-Use the ./upload-cliscripts.sh script to download the predefined CLI scripts to the CF (Compact Flash) of the nodes directly
+Use the `./upload-cliscripts.sh` script to download the predefined CLI scripts to the CF (Compact Flash) of the nodes directly.

 ```bash
 [root@compute-1 scripts]# ./upload-cliscripts.sh